l2beat/native-rollups/src/execute_precompile.md

 			gasLimit,
 			msg.sender,
             prev_randao,
-			blobhash // TBD: this should be a ref to past blobs.
-Currently a placeholder, assumes blobs are uniquely identified by their blobhash, which is not true today.
+			blobhash, // TBD: this should be a ref to past blobs.
+Currently a placeholder, assumes blobs are uniquely identified by their blobhash, which is not true today. anchor // to be used for anchoring L1 -> L2 msgs on L2 )
-		)

 		state = _newState;